djmitche/performance-tester/README.md

 run.
 Each object has a name, a `use` property giving the loader implementation, and settings for that implementation.

+You will also need TASKLCUSTER_ROOT_URL, TASKCLUSTER_ACCESS_TOKEN, and TASKCLUSTER_CLIENT_ID set correctly, preferably a root account.

 The included `run.yml` is an approximation of today's firefox-ci load.

 The output is a frequently-updated textual display giving rates of various API